kudoyuto/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testCasesStory2.md

 [] Case 2
     Given a parking lot and used ticket
     When fetch the car
-    Then return nothing and give error message "No available position"
+    Then return nothing and give error message "Unrecognized parking ticket"
 [] Case 3
     Given a parking without any position and car
     When park the car